evelyntys/project-3-figuya/README.md

     * Password: customer123

 ## Project Summary
 FIGU屋 <i>(FIGUYA)</i> is an e-commerce platform meant for the sale of various kinds of figures.
-With the boom of social media platforms such as TikTok and Instagram, where people are able to share snippets of their lives & hobbies easily, there seems to be an increase in casual interest in figure collection.
-For example, blind boxes (where the figure you get remains a secret until the packaging is opened) has recently seen a great increase in general interest, possibly due to the mystery factor as well.
+With the boom of social media platforms such as TikTok and Instagram, where people are able to share snippets of their lives & hobbies easily, there seems to be an increase in general interest in figure collection.
+For example, blind boxes (where the figure you get remains a secret until the packaging is opened) has recently seen a great increase in general interest, especially on TikTok, possibly due to the mystery factor as well.

 ## The Five Planes of UI/UX
 ### <b>1.
 Strategy</b>
 #### Organisation's Goals
-Objective(s): To target figure collectors and the general crowd that have an interest in figures/figure collection.
+Objective(s): To target figure collectors and the general crowd that possess an interest in figures/figure collection.

 #### Users's Goals:
-Objective(s): To look for figures they are interested in, be it for collection or for general display for avid collections and/or individuals with a casual interest
+Objective(s): To look for figures they are interested in, or to discover new figures and/or the latest figures.
 * Needs:
     * Search for figures for a specific character
     * Search for figures from a specific series and/or collection
     * Search for figures by a specific manufacturer
     * Search for figures by size (if figure is to be put in a specific position/display case)
 * Pain point(s):
-    * Unable to search by size of figures (especially if they have a designated spot to place the figure(s)
+    * Unable to search by size of figures (especially if they have a designated spot to place the figure(s))

  User Stories    | Acceptance Criteria(s)
  -------------   | ---------------------
-As someone with a casual interest, I would like to view the figures available and their price points.| <ul><li>Products to be searchable by price points.</li><li>Show newly listed products to know what is new on the market</li><li>Display similar products from same series</li></ul>
+As someone with a casual interest, I would like to view the figures available and their price points.| <ul><li>Products to be searchable by price points</li><li>Show newly listed products to know what is new on the market</li><li>Display similar products from same series</li></ul>
-As an avid figure collector, I would like to be able to search for the size of the figure so that I could see if it would fit in my display case. | <ul><li>Products to have a field for size, and be searchable by size.</li></ul>
+As a figure collector, I would like to be able to search for the size of the figure so that I could see if it would fit in my display case. | <ul><li>Products to have a field for size, and be searchable by size</li></ul>
+As a figure collector, I would like to be able to search for all the figures produced by a specific manufacturuer/company. | <ul><li>Products to be searchable by manufacturer</li></ul>

 ### <b> 2.
 Scope</b>

 <b>Content</b>

 Products will be provided by the shop owner and admins.
 A server is also required for communication between the front-end and back-end platform.
 Hence, an [express server](https://etys-figuya-express.herokuapp.com/) has been set up, which serves as an admin panel and provides the restful API endpoints at the same time.

 <b>Functional Requirements</b>

 1. eCommerce Platform
-    * Search filters for figures including but not limited to: name, series, figure type, height
+    * Search filters for figures including but not limited to: name, series, figure type, height, manufacturer
     * Customer registration & login
     * Password management
     * Cart functionalities, payment & orders

 2. Admin panel
     * Search filters for figures including but not limited to: name, series, figure type, stock status
-    * Login and password management
+    * Login, password management and user management
-    * Product management: creation, reading, updating & deletion
+    * Product management: creation, reading, updating & deletion of products
     * Orders management: reading & updating

 <b>Non-functional Requirements</b>